circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 ## Pricing
 {: #pricing }

 Pricing will be calculated based on data usage of jobs opted into the IP ranges feature, however, only the traffic of the opted-in jobs will be counted.
 It is possible to mix jobs with and without the IP ranges feature within the same workflow or pipeline.
-Data used to pull in the Docker image to the container before the job starts executing will _not incur usage costs_ for jobs with IP ranges enabled.

 Specific rates and details can be found in this [Discuss post](https://discuss.circleci.com/t/ip-ranges-pricing-model/42464).